gumaerc-testorg/7.340-fall-2009/content/pages/lecture-summaries.md

 Activity-regulated gene expression in neurons
 {{< tdclose >}}
 {{< tdopen >}}
 {{< anchor "summary_12" >}}{{< /anchor >}}Neurons are postmitotic cells that have lost the ability to proliferate.
 Neurons nevertheless respond to treatment with growth hormones by inducing transcription factors that in dividing cells trigger cell growth, mitosis and proliferation.
-A milestone in our understanding of activity-regulated gene expression in neurons was the discovery that rather than growth factors the _bona fide_ stimulator of neuronal transcription was membrane depolarization and Ca2+\-influx — hallmarks of synaptic electrical activity.
+A milestone in our understanding of activity-regulated gene expression in neurons was the discovery that rather than growth factors the _bona fide_ stimulator of neuronal transcription was membrane depolarization and Ca{{< sup "2+" >}}\-influx — hallmarks of synaptic electrical activity.
 These results prompted researchers in the early 1990s to screen for genes that respond to electrical activity.
 To date, many activity-regulated genes have been discovered.
 Their specific roles in synaptic plasticity and brain function are being investigated.
 {{< tdclose >}}

 {{< trclose >}}